NYULibraries/sdr-documentation/accessioning-workflow.md

 - nyu_2451_12347/
   -nyu_2451_12347.zip
 ```
 After the zips have been created successfully, you might want to open a few of them and spot check the files to make sure they are all there and are all created accurately.
-It may be the case that you are collecting data that's already zipped up; if so, this last command is not necessary.
+Again, leave the new data you've just zipped up alone and make a copy of it to inspect.
+If everything looks good, you can move on to the next step of uploading basic metadata to the FDA.

 ## 5. Upload basic descriptive metadata to FDA

-Before all of the primary data bitstreams and documentation bitstreams have been uploaded to the FDA, we need to push our agreed-upon rudimentary descriptive metadata to the FDA.
+Before all of the primary data bitstreams and documentation bitstreams are uploaded to the FDA, it is a good idea to push our agreed-upon rudimentary descriptive metadata to the FDA.
 In order to do this, we will use the **SdrFriend** GeoBlacklight-to-FDA metadata command:

 ```bash
 bundle exec rake fda:gbl_to_fda_metadata[/Users/andrewbattista/Downloads/UAE_metadata_final.csv]

 ## Here, the CSV input should be the .CSV file where your partially completed metadata records exist.
 You should just use the same CSV file you have been working on and downloaded earlier, provided all items have finalized titles and descriptions (at least).
 ```
 Once you run this command, check out a few items in the FDA to see if the titles and descriptions loaded correctly.
 The upside of doing this step now is that it makes it easier to check on the accuracy of bitstreams once we upload them (since you'll be able to see the names of the items in the FDA).
+Note that you should *never* edit metadata directly in the FDA, even if you catch a typo or something.
+All metadata edits should be reflected in the canonical metadata copy in OpenGeoMetadata, which means for now that you should make the edit(s) you need in the Google Sheet.
+Periodically, we will use the `fda:gbl_to_fda_metadata` command to make sure the FDA basic metadata is in sync with what appears in GeoBlacklight.

 ## 6a.
 Upload bitstreams to FDA

 Now that the basic metadata is in place in the FDA, we need to actually upload the various primary data & codebook bitstreams (when applicable) to their respective FDA records.
 We can do this either one bitstream at a time, or in batch:

 ```bash
 bundle exec rake fda:addbit[/Users/sgb334/Desktop/nyu_2451_12345.zip]